matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 So I have the hero of the day, Whitehead, up here.
 Who, subsequent to doing all the Principia Mathematica stuff, as I said, became a philosopher.
-And he tried to concern himself with: how does the world actually work informed by the current knowledge -- which this was back in the '20s -- of quantum mechanics and relativity.
+And he tried to concern himself with: how does the world actually work, informed by the current knowledge -- which this was back in the '20s -- of quantum mechanics and relativity.
 And one of the things that he came up with was the fact that time must be atomic and move in chunks.
 And in fact, time is not actually a real thing you can touch, but it is something that you derive from seeing these epochal transitions.